schx006/duplicity-backup/README.md

 I was writing this script schell to automatically backup a VPS (with Debian Linux OS) hosted by [OVH](https://ovh.com).
-I already used Duplicity a few years ago, to backup a linux computer to external hard disk or other computer.
+I already used Duplicity a few years ago, to backup a linux computer to an other computer (on the same network) or external hard disks.
 The challenge now is to back up a VPS to another cloud solution.
 The constraint is to use reliable and economical tools.
 My choice is the S3 Object Storage service from the Swiss company